AjayKanniyappan/nextjs-pwa-template/README.md

 **Next.js PWA template** 🐾 is a starter template that provides a comprehensive setup for building a progressive web app (PWA) using the Next.js framework.
 Don't worry about the configuration 🔨 this template will take care of that, focus on your codes⌨️ and project ideas💡

 This template includes a pre-configured setup for service workers, offline support, and manifest files, making it easy for developers to create a high-performing PWA with minimal setup.
 The template also includes a basic layout and routing system, along with some basic components and styles, to help developers get started quickly.
+This template give you the **end to end type safety**.
 Additionally, it includes a range of popular libraries and tools, such as Prettier, ESLint, and Tailwind CSS, to ensure that the code is well-formatted and follows best practices.
 With the help of this template, developers can easily create a fast and reliable PWA that can work seamlessly across all devices.

 ## 📷 Gallery